 Smile Train UK (“Us”, “We”, “Our” or “Smile Train”), is a charitable company limited by guarantee with registered charity number 1114748.
 Our registered address is: York House, Wetherby Road, York YO26 7NH.

 We are committed to protecting your privacy and will only use the information that we collect about you lawfully in accordance with data protection legislation.
-This policy is intended to give you an understanding of how and why we use the information you provide to us both online (our website is located at the URL www.smiletrain.org.uk (“the Website”) and otherwise.
+This policy is intended to give you an understanding of how and why we use the information you provide to us both online (our website is located at the URL www.smiletrain.org.uk (“the Website”)) and otherwise.

-The personal data we collect can include:
+The personal information we collect can include:

-1.2 On occasion, we also collect sensitive personal data about individuals, for example, health information.
+1.2 On occasion we also collect sensitive personal data about individuals, for example, health information.
 We will normally only record this data where we have your explicit consent, unless we are permitted to do so in other circumstances under data protection law.
 For example, we may make a record that a person is in a vulnerable circumstance in order to comply with requirements under charity law and the Code of Fundraising Practice to ensure that we do not send fundraising communications to them.

 1.4 There is also information about your computer hardware and software that is automatically collected by Smile Train.
 This information can include: your IP address (the unique identifying number of a computer), the browser you use, for example Internet Explorer, Firefox etc., domain names, access times and referring Website addresses.
 This information is used by Smile Train for the operation of the service, to maintain and improve the quality of the service, and to provide general statistics regarding use of the Website.